-In addition to the CAC and local agencies, the Evansville MPO sent the draft project list to state and federal agencies, as well as federally designated tribes.
+In addition to the CAC and local agencies, the Evansville MPO sent an interactive map of the draft project list to state and federal agencies, as well as federally designated tribes via email to solicit comments on the projects in October 2022 and all comments were requested by December 1, 2022.
+The Draft MTP 2050 was also sent via email to the federal agencies and federally designated tribes along with information on the Public Open Houses in January 2023 and comments were requested by February 24, 2023.
 Table 3.2 shows a complete list of the agencies and tribes contacted.